alexeytopolnitskiy/rl/Taxi-v3/README.md

 A Taxi-v3 game.
-Implemented using numpy and Catalyst.RL
+Implemented using Q-algorithm.